codecrafters-io/build-your-own-shell/stage_descriptions/base-06-ez5.md

 invalid_command: not found
 ```

-In this stage we'll only test two cases: builtin commands and unrecognized commands.
-We'll handle
+For this stage, you'll handle two cases:
+- Builtin commands like `echo`, `exit`, and `type`
+- Unrecognized commands that don't match any builtin

-executable files in later stages.
+We'll handle executable files in later stages.

 ### Tests